 While many insurance policies will cover basic water damage claims to a certain extent, you will save a lot of time and money simply preventing it in the first place.
 Here are a few tips to help prevent water damage:

 A roof gutter littered with leaves, sticks and other debris could send water towards your home’s foundation, which is the exact opposite of what it should be doing.
 It could lead to water seeping into your home and even potentially cause structural issues.

 Leaks are more or less common, but they are difficult to spot unless they are in an obvious location.
 However, if you closely watch your water bill from month to month and you notice an unusually high number, that might be an indicator that you have a leak somewhere in your home.

 Nobody is ever happy to learn that they have mold in their home and here is why.
 It brings with it irritants and allergins to the members of your household and damage to the structure of your house.
 Do you know that mold can spread through a home in less than 48 hours?
 If it is in the walls or floors, unfortunately, this issue might go undetected for a very long period of time and cause serious damage.
 Again, mold growth in your home that goes undetected results in increased allergies and a host of other health problems.

-Creeping black mold is the worst type to look out for, as it can sneak up on you and spread quickly.
-It is of the utmost importance that you initiate hazard prevention steps as soon as you know that your home has black mold.
-We recommend that you contact a local professional to perform the mold removal as soon as possible.
+Creeping black mold is the worst type to look out for, as it sneaks in and spreads quickly.
+It is of the utmost importance that you initiate prevention steps as soon as you know that your home has black mold.
+In fact, we recommend that you contact a local professional to perform mold removal as soon as possible.

 When it comes to hazard prevention, we hope you always put safety first in your home.
 Follow these do-it-yourself tips for a safe and happy home for years of enjoyment and pleasant memories for you, your family and guests.